SupanthaDey9/Final_Project_BCB546_Spring2024/README.md

 - **Supantha Dey**

 ## Repository Structure
-- `spatial.pdf`: The pdf file of the original publication.
+- `Original Paper - De Kort - Ecological divergence of wild strawberry DNA methylation patterns at distinct spatial.pdf`: The pdf file of the original publication.
-- `Ppt.pdf`: The powerpoint slides that was presented to the BCB546 class.
+- `BCB546 Final Ppt.pdf`: The powerpoint slides that was presented to the BCB546 class.
 - `Figure2a-b_Annotation.ipynb`: Python script file that contains the python code used to generate Figure 2a and figure 2b.
 - `Figure2a.png`: The bar plot generated using the strawberry data and python script.
 - `Figure2b.png`: The box plot generated using the strawberry data and python script.